trivvz/rpi-diagnoser/README.md

 RPiDiag
 =======

-### RPiDiag is a small Python script that can be used to check the current status of your Raspberry Pi.
+### RPiDiag is an app that can be used to check the current status of your Raspberry Pi.

 Output includes
 ---------------